naveeez10/Ziv/README.md

-# persona
+# Ziv

-An AI based Voice Assistant.
+An AI based Voice Assistant powered with ChatGPT and DALL-E.